 Is there any need for a Financial Planner in India for an NRI?

-- As a Non-Resident Indian (NRI) or Person of Indian Origin living abroad, you may find it hard to keep up with changes in rules and regulations, or you may feel the need to hire a professional to manage your finances.
+- Also, instead of making investment decisions based on the brges in rules and regulations, or you may feel the need to hire a professional to manage your finances.

 - Also, instead of making investment decisions based on the broad views you get from your relatives and friends in India, it is better to have a financial planner who can give you a complete and comprehensive financial plan even when you are abroad.